firesim/firesim/docs/Advanced-Usage/Manager/Manager-Tasks.rst

 Manager Tasks
 ========================

-This page contains a centralized reference for all of the manager tasks.
+This page outlines all of the tasks that the FireSim manager supports.

-In the following sections, we outline the individual commands that the manager supports.

 .. _firesim-managerinit: